levyjeff/levyjeff.github.io/_teaching/teaching.md

   - The basics of applying game theory to the economy
   - Market simulations and modeling

 This course is intended for students in the MSCAPP program, and will therefore introduce elements of programming to the curriculum.
-As such, a solid understanding of the Python programming language is required for several sections.
+As such, a solid understanding of the Python programming language is required.
-__Quarters taught:__ _Spring 2020, Spring 2019_
+__Quarters taught:__ _Spring 2019-2020_

 ## University of Chicago, Harris School of Public Policy, Graduate Development Program
-In the autumn of 2023 I will be part of a Harris School program working with the [Decision Support Center](/files/DSC_Profile.pdf), a research center within the government of Saudi Arabia.
-The program trains top graduates from Saudi universities in rigorous policy understanding and analysis, in preparation for entering public sector work.
-I will be developing and remotely teaching one section on MatLab in October, and will travel to Riyadh for two weeks in December to oversee the capstone projects and presentations for students in the Data Management track.
+In the autumn of 2023 I was part of a Harris School program working with the [Decision Support Center](/files/DSC_Profile.pdf), a research center within the government of Saudi Arabia.
+The program trains top graduates from Saudi universities in rigorous policy understanding and analysis in preparation for entering public sector work.
+I developed and remotely taught one section on MATLAB in October, then traveled to Riyadh for two weeks in December to oversee the capstone projects and presentations for students in the Data Management track.

 ## American University, Department of Economics
 ### ECON 200: Principles of Microeconomics